BarunkaS/space_stations/README.md

 # Tracking the International Space Stations

+This is an experimental app, stuff still in progress.
+I mostly wanted to play around with creating modules, deploying Postgre-based backend for a Streamlit hosted app.

 ## Next steps

-- Deploy collected data online to Heroku
-- Connect with the app
-- Might need change in access

-- Collect more data
+- Collect more data and create an orchestration for it.
-- Beautify current map with icons and current positions
+- Beautify current map with icons and current positions.